koitran14/AI-researcher-workplace/README.md

 ### 🤖✨ Advanced AI Capabilities ✨🤖

-In addition to standard API functionalities, the server-side implements advanced natural language processing (NLP) capabilities using the BART-Large-MNLI model from Hugging Face.
+In addition to standard API functionalities, the server-side implements advanced Natural Language Processing (NLP) capabilities using the BART-Large-MNLI model from Hugging Face.
 This model is part of the BART (Bidirectional and Auto-Regressive Transformers) family and is fine-tuned on the MultiNLI (Multi-Genre Natural Language Inference) dataset.

 #### **Model Used: Facebook/BART-Large-MNLI by Hugging Face**